-A best-selling book by Rob Kelly, the Thrive Programme (originally known as the Changing Limiting Beliefs programme) has been in development since 2011 and is based solidly on scientific principles and backed-up by peer-reviewed research, all of which can be found referenced in the workbook and on the main Thrive Programme website.
+A best-selling book by Rob Kelly, the Thrive Programme (originally known as the Changing Limiting Beliefs programme) has been in development since 2011 and is based on scientific principles and backed-up by peer-reviewed research, all of which can be found referenced in the workbook and on the main Thrive Programme website.
 Paul has been involved with the programme since its early inception.

 But it has also helped people to achieve all sorts of personal goals and aspirations and so might also be considered as a highly effective personal improvement programme, indeed, Tranceform have been successfully using the programme to help senior managers to learn new ways of coping with work-related stress at the NHS clinical commissioning group in Sandwell and West Birmingham.

 What is the Thrive Programme?

 The Thrive is a programme for Changing Limiting Beliefs where a belief is any set of values or perceptual models that help us make sense of the ‘real world’ around us, what is known as perceptual constructivism.

 Limiting Beliefs are those specific beliefs that might seem to make sense, but actually limit a person’s ability to get on with life, in the Thrive Programme these are called ‘core’ limiting beliefs and include the Locus of Control, Self Esteem and Social Pressure (or sometimes also known as Social Anxiety Disorder).

-It’s a training programme that teaches people how to overcome their problems, symptoms, health-issues and other hurdles in their lives, by managing their thoughts, beliefs, emotions and Unhelpful Thinking Styles more effectively.
+In the main, it’s a training programme that teaches people how to overcome their problems, symptoms, health-issues and other hurdles in their lives, by managing their thoughts, beliefs, emotions and Unhelpful Thinking Styles (including any ‘safety behaviours‘)more effectively.